-Example: a person may be asked by police, security, bank or post office staff to remove a face covering to ascertain identity or when purchasing alcohol or cigarettes. - (y) for emergency purposes; or - (z) when required or authorised by law; or - (aa) when doing so is not safe in all the circumstances; or - (bb) the person is at a premises that is their ordinary place of residence or their temporary place of residence.
+Example: a person may be asked by police, security, bank or post office staff to remove a face covering to ascertain identity or when purchasing alcohol or cigarettes. - (y) for emergency purposes; or - (z) when required or authorised by law; or - (aa) when doing so is not safe in all the circumstances; or - (bb) the person is at a premises that is their ordinary place of residence or their temporary place of residence; or - (cc) the person is attending a permitted social gathering in accordance with clause 7(2)(j).